 How To Make Textbook Perfect French Fries

 Is there anything more irresistible than the humble chip?
 Whether you like yours thin and crispy or slightly fat and more slap-like, there is no denying that everyone loves a cheeky chip.
-Seeing as we’re celebrating burgers, it seems only fitting that we show you how to make their one true love.
-Love and marriage go together like a hamburger and French fries.
 Here’s all you need to know about cutting, frying and making perfect French fries.

 Tips for Making Perfect French Fries